-Understated and Sophisticated, Santa Fe, New Mexico Boasts a Rich Heritage, Great Restaurants, Unique Architecture, an Artsy Vibe and a Hint of Mysticism
+Sophisticated, Understated and Artsy, Beautiful Santa Fe, New Mexico Boasts a Rich Heritage, Top Notch Restaurants, a Renowned Opera, Unique Architecture and a Hint of Mysticism

 Cost of Living: Above the National Average

-Sophisticated, understated and a little rustic, Santa Fe exudes an ambiance not found in many other U.S. towns.
+Sophisticated but understated and a little rustic, Santa Fe exudes an ambiance not found in many other U.S. towns.
 Anglo, Mexican and Indian cultures, mixed together with Catholicism and pagan traditions, create a slightly mystical ambiance.
 Bunches of brilliant red chili peppers are for sale at roadside stands.
 Brightly painted wooden doors bedeck century-old dwellings.
 Elegant art galleries beckon from nearly every street.
+Fun boutiques sell everything from turquoise and silver to hand crafted pet supplies.
 Colorful flower pots adorn window wells.
 Five-star, open-air restaurants with well-worn floors and tiled porticos serve everything from northern Italian cuisine to eye-watering spicy chili rellenos.

 Forty-two percent of residents are age 45 or better, and nearly 45% of residents hold at least a four year college degree.
 Plitics lean decidedly to the left.
-The crime rate meets the national average.
-The city has grown by 50% within the last decade or two, and the cost of living is 20% higher than the national averag.
+The crime rate meets the national average, although the property crime rate is slightly above the national average.
+The city has grown by 21% within the last decade, and the cost of living is 18% higher than the national averag.

 When it comes to taxes, New Mexico is a mixed picture.
 Social Security is taxed, but up to $8,000 of it may be deducted as part of the state's overall retirement deduction.
 To qualify, single filers must have an adjusted gross income less than $28,500, and married couples filing jointly must have an adjusted gross imcome of less than $51,000.
 People age 65 or better with a modified gross income of $24,000 or less may qualify for a low-income comprehensive tax rebate.
-Seniors may also receive an income tax exemption of up to $3,000 for unreimbursed medical expenses.
 People who have less than $16,000 annual income may receive a $125 (single) or a $250 (married) property tax rebate.
-The annual taxes on a $335,000 home are approximately $2,300.
+The annual taxes on a $385,000 home are approximately $3,154.
+The income tax rate is between 1.7% and 4.9%.
 The state sales tax is 5.12%.
 Prescription drugs are exempt.

 Santa Fe, New Mexico